Photo by Eileen Barroso (Hi-Res) (zoom)

 Peter Kinget Bernard J. Lechner Professor of Electrical Engineering Columbia University email: kinget AT ee dot columbia dot edu Public key for encrypted email office: +1-212-854-0309 fax: +1-212-932-9421 address:

 1300 S. W. Mudd Building 500 West 120th Street New York, NY 10027, U.S.A office:

 CEPSR 1009 (Schapiro) Directions | campus map | building map office hours: on sabbatical by appt. only (Fall 2016)

 Peter R. Kinget received the engineering degree (Summa cum Laude) in electrical and mechanical engineering and the Ph.D.
 (Summa cum Laude with Congratulations of the Jury) in electrical engineering from the Katholieke Universiteit Leuven, Belgium, in 1990 and 1996, respectively.

 From 1991 to 1995, he received a graduate fellowship from the Belgian National Fund for Scientific Research (NFWO) to work as a Research Assistant at the ESAT-MICAS Laboratory of the Katholieke Universiteit Leuven.
 From 1996 to 1999 he was at Bell Laboratories, Lucent Technologies, in Murray Hill, NJ, as a Member of Technical Staff in the Design Principles Department.
 From 1999 to 2002 he held various technical and management positions in IC design and development at Broadcom, CeLight and MultiLink.
-In 2002 he joined the faculty of the Department of Electrical Engineering, Columbia University, NY.
+In 2002 he joined the faculty of the Department of Electrical Engineering, Columbia University, NY, where he currently is the Bernard J. Lechner Professor of Electrical Engineering.
 He is also a consulting expert on patent litigation and a technical consultant to industry.